lucified/wasco-water-scarcity/README.md

 This project contains three separate buildable apps: a tool for looking at historical data, a tool for looking at future predictions, and embeddable single visualizations.
-The visualizations can be found at https://waterscarcityatlas.org/ or separately at They are available at:
+The visualizations can be found at https://waterscarcityatlas.org/ or separately at:

 - Historical: https://explore.waterscarcityatlas.org/
 - Future: https://futures.waterscarcityatlas.org/